Justice First

-The Justice First (Primero Justicia) is a centre-right political party in Venezuela.
+Justice First (Primero Justicia) is a centre-right political party in Venezuela.
 Founded in 1992 as a civil association, it became a political party in 2000.
-Henrique Capriles was the candidate of the party in 2013 Venezuelan presidential election.
+Henrique Capriles was the candidate of the party in the 2013 Venezuelan presidential election.

 History

 Justice First was created in 1992 as a civil association by a group of university students under the leadership of Alirio Abreu Burelli.
 The group was concerned about what they saw as a deterioration of judicial power in the country, and sought a reform of Venezuela's legal system.
 Abreu Burelli was magistrate of the federal Supreme Court of Justice and Vice President of the Inter-American Court of Human Rights of the Organization of American States (OAS).
 The association entered the political arena during the 1999 Constituent Assembly of Venezuela, in which they presented a draft for the country's new constitution.
 Justice First became a political party in 2000, initially as a regional party, and registered as a national party with the National Electoral Council of Venezuela on 1 March 2002.

 In the July 2000 legislative elections, five members of Justice First were elected as deputies to the National Assembly for a five-year term: Carlos Ocariz, Gerardo Blyde, Julio Borges, Ramón Medina and Liliana Hernández.
 Justice First participated in the last minute opposition boycott of the 2005 elections, so they had no representatives in the Assembly from 2005 to 2010.
 They contested the 2006 presidential elections with former congressman Julio Borges, but he dropped out of the race in support of Manuel Rosales, then governor of Zulia State, and former Mayor of Maracaibo.
 Henrique Capriles Radonski was elected governor of Miranda in 2008.
 The party had six deputies elected at the 2010 parliamentary elections: Tomas Guanipa in Zulia, Juan Carlos Caldera and Julio Borges in Miranda, Dinorah Figuera in the capital district, Richard Mardo in Aragua, and Richard Arteaga in Anzoátegui.